 I have been raised Catholic.
-Still, I would read all the religious science texts I could find from the age of 12.
+Still, I was very curious about not only Catholicism but also all other religions since I can remember.
 I started to question the Catholic church and its doctrine at the age of 16 and went on a spiritual quest.
 Since these were pre-Internet times and I lived behind the iron curtain, my information was very limited.
-Still, I’ve read all the religious and religious study texts I could find, and a few books on spirituality I could find.
+Therefore, I just read all the religious and religious study texts, and a few books on spirituality I could lay my hands on.

-And that’s how I discovered Buddhism.
-In comparison with the Polish, restrictive version of Catholicism, Buddhism looked like a completely open-minded and free-thinking mindset – it didn’t even look like a religion but more like a philosophy.
-And most importantly, it acknowledged my deep inner knowing of basic concepts such as: reincarnation, animals having souls, and karma.
+And that is how I discovered Buddhism.
+In comparison with the Polish, restrictive version of Catholicism, Buddhism looked like a completely open-minded and free-thinking mindset — it did not even look like a religion but more like a philosophy.
+And most importantly, it aligned with my deep inner knowing of basic concepts such as reincarnation, animals having souls, and karma.

 That is why I was a devoted member of the Buddhist community from 21 to 35.
-After trying out different kinds of meditation, I settled for Soto Zazen, and have spent countless hours in Zazen meditation – at home, in various dojos, in retreats and in Zen monasteries (where I lived periodically).
-These years taught me a strict spiritual discipline and provided me with marvelous spiritual tools I could never do without – such as: meditation, mindfulness and breathwork.
+After trying out different kinds of meditation, I discovered Soto Zazen, and have spent countless hours in Zazen meditation — at home, in various dojos, in retreats and in Zen monasteries (where I lived periodically).
+These years taught me a strict spiritual discipline and provided me with marvelous spiritual tools I could never do without — such as meditation, mindfulness and breathwork.

 Although I never grew as disappointed and disillusioned with Buddhism as I did with Catholicism, as the years passed, and I progressed on my spiritual path, I grew disenchanted not only with Buddhist doctrine but also with its practices.